pbougue/tartare/documentation/functional_description/validity_periods.md

 Currently, we take the oldest start date and the farthest end date.

 Example :
-Data source #1 : Mai 2017 - Aout 2017
+Data source #1: Mai 2017 - Aout 2017
-Data source #2 : Juillet 2017  - Novembre 2017
+Data source #2: Juillet 2017  - Novembre 2017
-Period used : Mai 2017 - Novembre 2017
+Period used: Mai 2017 - Novembre 2017

 ## Validity period > 365 days forbidden.
 A validity period can't be longer than 365 days.
-If the addition of the validity periods of two data sources is more than 365 days, then :
+If the addition of the validity periods of two data sources is more than 365 days, then:
   * If the start date is older than today, we use today as start date.
 Else, if the start date is in the future, we take the start date.
   * As end date, we take the lowest value between the end date and the new start date + 364 days.